-If a farm claims that their chickens (meat birds or laying hens) are "pastured" ask them if they are using mobile coops, which is one of the best approaches to pasturing poultry.
+If a farm claims that their chickens or turkeys (meat birds or laying hens) are "pastured" ask them if they are using mobile coops, which is the best approach to pasturing poultry.
 However, even if not in a mobile coop, small flocks that live in a fixed house may still roam widely.

-It is important to ask how often the chickens are rotated onto new grass.
-How large the pasture is, or whether the birds are moved to other pastures, are also important factors, as after a few weeks of use, a small grass area with many birds on it will become bare ground.
-This is problematic because birds will not find as many grubs to eat and their manure will likely be too concentrated to be beneficial to the pasture.
-Remember that even when poultry is raised on pasture, they still must be fed supplemental feeds, which usually include grains such as soy or corn.
+It is important to ask how often the chickens are rotated onto fresh ground.
+How large the pasture is and whether the birds are moved to other pastures are also important factors in determining the quality of the poultry husbandry.
+If an area is overused, vegetation will be stripped and the birds' outdoor area will become bare ground quickly.
+This is problematic because birds will not find as many invertebrates to eat and their manure will likely be too concentrated to be beneficial to the pasture.

+Remember that even when poultry is raised on pasture, they still must be fed supplemental feeds, which often include grains such as soy or corn.
+If the birds' diet is particularly important to you, you can ask what makes up the bulk of their feed and whether it is certified organic.
+Some producers will advertise "soy-free" poultry products, which indicates that the birds were not fed soy beans or meal.